 After determining eligibility, the next step requires the applicant to ensure a fair and open competitive bidding process by taking action to avoid potential conflicts of interest, developing criteria to evaluate submitted bids, and developing required documents describing their service needs.

 Some applicants may be exempt from the competitive bidding requirements if they meet certain requirements or have a contract deemed evergreen by USAC.

 The evaluation criteria are the standards against which all submitted bids are evaluated, and must be included on the FCC Form 461, Request for Services Form.

 The evaluation criteria should include the most important criteria needed to provide health care as determined by the applicant, and be based on the FCC's definition of most cost-effective.
 The FCC defines this as the method that costs the least after consideration of the features, quality of transmission, reliability, and other factors that the health care provider deems relevant to choosing a method of providing the required health care services.

-Price must be a primary factor.
-Although other factors may receive the same weight as price, no single factor can receive a weight that is greater than price.
+Cost must be a primary factor.
+Although other factors may receive the same weight as cost, no single factor can receive a weight that is greater than cost.
 Applicants should assign a weight to each evaluation criterion in order of importance, and use the criteria to score each bid received to ensure all bids are evaluated equally before a contract is signed (after the allowable contract sign date, or ACSD).